 Did you know?
-Over three-quarters of crashes and near-crashes involving heavy vehicles are primarily caused by car drivers.
+Over 75% of crashes and near-crashes involving heavy vehicles are primarily caused by car drivers.
 Three-quarters!
 Clearly, we have a problem here that needs to be addressed.

-Although this website is aimed at people new to driving, ALL drivers, young and old, could benefit from reviewing the material and scenarios to ensure they are sharing the road properly in their everyday driving.
+Although this website is aimed at young drivers obtaining their driver’s license for the first time, ALL drivers, young and old, could benefit from reviewing the material and scenarios to ensure they are sharing the road with large trucks properly in their everyday driving.

 The majority of the video clips shown on this website are taken from a naturalistic driving study conducted by Virginia Tech Transportation Institute (VTTI).
 Basically this means that we recruited truck drivers to participate in the study, then installed cameras and sensors on their trucks to record their day-to-day driving activities.
 The video clips on this website are of real-world driving events that occurred during the course of the study.